devinekask/techtiletime/src/content/docs/general/01-preparation.md

 ### P5.js vector export

-If you want to export your p5.js sketch, you can do this as a SVG with the [p5.js-svg](https://github.com/zenozeng/p5.js-svg) library.
+If you want to export your p5.js sketch, you can do this as an SVG with the [p5.js-svg](https://github.com/zenozeng/p5.js-svg) library.
 Make shure you are using the corresponding p5.js version.

 ## Lines